MartinHelmut/berries/packages/acai/README.md

 **Calculate bug spots in git repositories based on commit messages.**

 This JavaScript library calculates a list of files that where bug prone in the recent past.
 The older a commit gets, the less priority it has.
 So the results change over time.
 This prevents files that where fixed a long time ago to be forever on top of the list.
-The results for the hot spots are only relevant for the project itself and can not be compared from one project to another.
+The results for the hot spots are only relevant for the project itself and can not be compared from one project to another (except you find a way to do it! 😎).

 ## Table of contents